slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"To doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection."
 -- Henri Poincaré*

+> *"To understand is to know what to do."
+-- Wittgenstein*

 ### Hints

 <!--
-> *"To understand is to know what to do."
--- Wittgenstein*
-> *"Whenever there is an argument between two sides, find the third side."
--- Kevin Kelly*
-> *"Anything you say before the word «but» does not count."
--- Kevin Kelly*
-> *"If you don’t know, it’s because you are not interested in it."
--- Naval Ravikant*

 - Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
 Accepting information which confirms our beliefs is easy and requires little mental energy.
 - if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 - tese antitheses -> syntesis